 Melissa Joan Hart tearfully recounts helping children escape Nashville school shooting

-Melissa Joan Hart struggled to contain her emotions as she opened up about how she helped kindergarteners escape a shooting inside their Christian school.
+Melissa Joan Hart struggled to contain her emotions as she opened up about how she helped kindergartners escape a shooting inside their Christian school.

-The “Sabrina the Teenage Witch” actress lives in Nashville, not far from The Covenant School, where six people were killed during a mass shooting on Monday.
+The “Sabrina the Teenage Witch” actress lives in Nashville, Tennessee, not far from the Covenant School, where six people were killed during a mass shooting on Monday.
 Her children also go to school “right next to” the site of the massacre, she said.

 In an emotional Instagram video, Hart revealed that she and her husband, Mark Wilkerson, were driving to parent-teacher conferences at her children’s nearby school when they spotted terrified kids fleeing the Covenant School.